August Engelhardt: Evolving writings

-On recovery, Engelhardt founded "Sonnenorden Kabakon" (Order of the Sun Kabakon) at Kabakon, but was refused official status by the island's German governor.
+On recovery, Engelhardt founded "Sonnenorden Kabakon" (Order of the Sun Kabakon) at Kabakon, but it was refused official status by the island's German governor.
 Nevertheless, Ernst Schweizer from Switzerland arrived in 1908, but died a month later.
 Engelhardt continued to publish promotional literature including the bi-monthly "Für Sonne, Tropen u(nd) Kokosnuss!" between 1909 and 1913, co-funded by plantation manager, Wilhelm Bradtke, but his writings seemed increasingly confused.
 (Note: dwelt there several years editing a journal titled, 'Sun, Coconut and Grapes') Engelhardt again started a publicity campaign to find followers, but now the German government was cautious.
 A new follower of Engelhardt had first to deposit 1,400 Goldmarks for possible cost of hospital and the trip back.
 He announced he wanted to establish an "international tropical colonial empire of frugivores" for nudism and sun-worship, which should include the entire Pacific, South America, Southeast Asia and Central Africa.
 All civil servants were requested to warn every newly arriving settler of Kabakon, since Engelhardt had become unmistakably insane.
 The German colonial administration wanted to ensure that no further arrivals reach his island.

 In 1909, Engelhardt closed down his "Order of the Sun" colony and visited German New Guinea.
 His plantation operated since 1909 as Engelhardt & Company and was farmed by manager Wilhelm Bradtke, a vegetarian who had arrived in Kabakon in March 1905.
 After nearly three months, Bradtke had decided against the lifestyle and began working for Queen Emma as manager of the Ralum Plantation.
 Writing in a vegetarian magazine in 1906, Bradtke documented Engelhardt's major leg wounds, gout in the fingers, skin rashes, fever and seizures.
 Four weeks later, Bradtke experienced similar symptoms, due to the mosquitoes and sandflies.

 He tried to convince Engelhardt to eat meat to improve his health.
 Bradtke's motto was "better to eat pork and live, than to eat coconuts and die."
 Engelhardt's health worsened, and allegedly he followed Bradtke's advice.
 Bradtke managed to make the plantation profitable in 1909.
 In 1910, Engelhardt tried to register a plot of 50 hectares on the island Towalik (west of Kabakon) as his property, in the land register.
 By 1913, Engelhardt had lost money on the magazine, and he fell into a depression.
 An admission fee of 3,000 marks had been imposed to prospective members of the colony by Wilhelm Bradtke, causing a shortage of newcomers.
 Engelhardt and Bradtke separated.
 Other plantation managers and converts arrived, but either returned or died.

 According to the New Zealand Herald: "After Engelhardt fell seriously ill, the group's numbers dwindled; by 1913, before the outbreak of World War One, he was alone.
 He turned his attention to the cultivation of plants and their healing powers, interviewing many of the local people on the subject."
-In 1914, Engelhardt received a letter from Benedict Lust, leader of an American society of vegetarians about possible migration, but World War One stopped their plans.
+In 1914, Engelhardt received a letter from Benedict Lust, leader of an American society of vegetarians about possible migration, but World War I stopped their plans.
 In 1913, Lust had published Engelhardt's book in English.